paleobot/pbot-static/How To/Reference.md

 **Year** – Enter the current year (include all four digits) as a timestamp of when the unpublished reference was created.

-**Authors** – Link each author’s Person node to the reference.
+**Authors** – Link each author’s Person node to the Reference.
 The “Order” field allows you to enter author order (numbers only).
 Click the magnifying glass to bring up a PBot search for Person nodes, enter search information, and choose the correct Person.
 Click “ADD AUTHORS” to search for the next author’s Person node.
 Make sure to enter all authors.

 **Description** – A short summary of the unpublished reference.
 Remember that all Reference nodes are publicly accessible.